Cover Image for How to Invest: Margin of Safety & Payback Time

 What is Payback Time?

 The reason they do that is because this is not a company they can sell to someone else easily like a public stock.
-They’re going to be very careful about how much they pay for it.
-When you get your money back after you own the company, and it pays off your investment from earnings, it’s like putting your original stake away after you’ve gone out to the casino.
-You’ve put the money in the pocket, now you have no downside, you’re playing with house money and from that point on you can’t lose.
-That’s like payback time.
+They're going to be very careful about how much they pay for it.
+When you get your money back after you own the company, and it pays off your investment from earnings, it's like putting your original stake away after you've gone out to the casino.
+You've put the money in the pocket.
+Now you have no downside.
+You're playing with house money and from that point on you can't lose.
+That's like payback time.

 Payback Time Goal: Eight Years or Less

 Our payback time goal is to buy a great business that pays itself off in eight years or less.
 The trick with that goal is that we want to do it with a public company.
-Public companies tend to have payback times up around 11 or 12 years, so we’re going to have to look for a real deal in order to get an eight-year payback time.
-If we find it, that’s an awesome opportunity for us.
+Public companies tend to have payback times that can go up to around 11 or 12 years, so we're going to have to look for a real deal in order to get an eight-year payback time.
+If we find it, that's an awesome opportunity for us.

 How to Find Payback Time

-Back on the Rule #1 toolbox, we’re back again with Darden Restaurants (DRI).
-You can see we have the same earnings per share, the future growth rate, the EPS, the PE and we have the same future value, minimum acceptable rate of return and margin of safety.
+Back on the Rule #1 toolbox, we're back again with Darden Restaurants (DRI).
+You can see we have the same earnings per share, the future growth rate, the EPS, the PE, and we have the same future value, minimum acceptable rate of return and margin of safety.

-1. Go to the Toolbox and enter the symbol of your big moat company.
+• Go to the Toolbox and enter the symbol of your big moat company.

-2. Click on Town Valuation.
+• Click on Town Valuation.

-3. Select payback time, make sure the inputs are correct.
+• Select payback time, make sure the inputs are correct.

-4. Click submit and what you’re going to get is the eight-year payback time for you big moat company.
+• Click submit and what you're going to get is the eight-year payback time for you big moat company.

 Now you're ready to move on Tutorial 9: Zombie Value- The Tangible Book Value of the Company, or what we sometimes call “the living dead.”